elasticlabs/elabs-https-nginx-proxy/README.md

         US no;
     }
     ```

-6. Use the definitions in the following way:
+4. Use the definitions in the following way for any application you may restrict to specific GeoIP2 countries:
    ```nginx
     server {
         listen 443 ssl;